szilard/kaggle-scripts-R-pydata/README.md

 You can download a list a Kaggle scripts from https://www.kaggle.com/scripts.
 You can choose a language e.g. R/Python and choose to sort by votes, e.g. https://www.kaggle.com/scripts?sortBy=votes&language=R.
 You will get only a few top scripts, but you can scroll for more.
-I'm getting only those with `votes>0` and saving the results for each language (manually) as HTML files.
+I'm getting only those with `votes > 0` and saving the results for each language (manually) as an HTML file.
 You could automate this if you want.

 I've got files for R, R-markdown, Python and Julia.
 I've combined R and R-markdown in one group.
 I've [calculated](1-RvsPy-table.sh) the total number of scripts, votes and views by language: